 Now you need to launch a Trustlines validator node.
-If you’re unsure how to do this, start by familiarizing yourself with the process by watching this video.
+If you're unsure how to do this, start by familiarizing yourself with the process by watching the How to Install a Trustlines Node for Laika Testnet video.
 You can find the full documentation on the Trustlines Protocol Github organization.

 - Participate in governance

-The Trustlines Foundation currently announces proposed forks on Reddit which you will need to familiarize yourself with.
-You can discuss the proposed forks and other governance topics on the Trustlines reddit or any other forum that validators wish to use.
+The Trustlines Foundation currently announces proposed forks on the /r/Trustlines subreddit which you will need to familiarize yourself with.
+You can discuss the proposed forks and other governance topics on the Trustlines subreddit or any other forum that validators wish to use.